-Core criteria Comprehensive criteria TECHNICAL SPECIFICATION B5.
+2.4.1.1.2 Final criteria proposal Core criteria Comprehensive criteria TECHNICAL SPECIFICATION B5.
 Recyclable waste storage B5.
-Recyclable waste storage Dedicated storage space shall building, or within the curtilage of the segregation of recyclable maproducts by occupiers (with reference in Section F5). the building, to facilitate aterials and end-of-life Dedicated storage space shall be provided within the building, or within the curtilage of the building, to facilitate the segregation of recyclable materials and end-of-life products by occupiers (with reference to the requirements in Section F5).
-The waste collection area(s) shall be sized based on the The waste collection area(s) shall be sized based on the likely level of occupation in order to accommodate sufficient containers to maximise recycling whilst also handling residual waste.
+Recyclable waste storage Dedicated storage space shall be provided within the building, or within the curtilage of the building, to facilitate the segregation of recyclable materials and end-of-life products by occupiers (with reference to the requirements in Section F5).
+Dedicated storage space shall be provided within the building, or within the curtilage of the building, to facilitate the segregation of recyclable materials and end-of-life products by occupiers (with reference to the requirements in Section F5).
+The waste collection area(s) shall be sized based on the likely level of occupation in order to accommodate sufficient containers to maximise recycling whilst also handling residual waste.
+The waste collection area(s) shall be sized based on the likely level of occupation in order to accommodate sufficient containers to maximise recycling whilst also handling residual waste.